 Total license and other revenue increased 20% during fiscal 2011 as compared to fiscal 2010.
-License and other revenue from horizontal design and vertical design products increased 18% and license and other revenue from model-based design products increased 18%, each as compared to the prior fiscal year.
-These increases were primarily due to the 31% increase in commercial new seat revenue during fiscal 2011 as compared to fiscal 2010.
+This increase was primarily due to the 31% increase in commercial new seat revenue during fiscal 2011 as compared to fiscal 2010.
 During fiscal 2011, 28 percentage points of the 31% increase was due to the increase in the number of seats sold, and 3 percentage points was due to higher average net revenue per seat.
-Commercial new seat revenue, was 67% and 61% for fiscal 2011 and 2010, respectively.
+Commercial new seat revenue, as a percentage of license and other revenue, was 67% and 61% for fiscal 2011 and 2010, respectively.